12. Processing Data in Groups

 ## 7 male obese 1619

-(*) Note the difference between pandas.GroupBy.count and pandas.GroupBy.size methods.
+(*) Note the difference between pandas.GroupBy.count and pandas.GroupBy.size methods (by reading their documentation).

 The DataFrameGroupBy